hazae41/network/rfc/TOKEN.md

 ## TLDR

 This is an ERC-20 token that anybody can mine by **Proof-of-Work** using Keccak256 with **dynamic difficulty**.
 It uses **Non-Interactive Zero-Knowledge Proofs** to exchange value between a service running on the Internet and a client.
 The client doesn't need to disclose any information about its identity.
 The server only needs to disclose **an Ethereum address** it wants to receive tokens on.
 There are two modes of exchange, non-interactive (faster but riskier) and interactive (slower but safer).
 Once a server accumulated enough proofs, it can exchange them against fresh tokens.
 Any client can **buy tokens** on the secondary market to use the service without mining.
-There is an automatic algorithmic **halving**.
+There is an automatic algorithmic **probabilistic halving**.

 ## Motivation